Preocts/python-src-template/CONTRIBUTING.md

 Create your own fork of this repo that you will make your changes on.

+See the [Developer Installation Document](docs/deveopment.md) for installation instructions.

 ## Creating your feature

 Always base your changes off the `main` branch, it is the most up to date.